nidjo-was-taken/battle-pet-tamers/readme.md

 In `Options.lua`:

 - `tamer:SetupTrackingButton()`:
-  - Finds the (anonymous) Blizzard default tracking button by searching `WorldMapFrame` children for a known texture.
+  - Locates the Blizzard default tracking button if present (for anchoring only).
-  - If found, hooks its `OnEnter` (to slide out the custom `TrackingButton`), `OnHide` (to hide ours), and `OnClick` (hides our menu).
+  - Parents our `TrackingButton` and `MenuFrame` to `WorldMapFrame` and shows the button unconditionally.
-  - If not found (common in MoP Classic), uses a fallback anchor (top-right of the map) and keeps our button visible.
+  - If the default button is missing (e.g., MoP Classic), uses a stable top-right fallback anchor.

 - `tamer:AnchorTrackingButton(relativePoint)`:
-  - Anchors our button relative to the default tracking button (when present) or to a fallback.
+  - Positions our button relative to the default tracking button when present, or to the fallback anchor.

-- `tamer:ShowTrackingButton()` / `tamer:HideTrackingButton()`:
+- Visibility behavior:
-  - Controls the slide-in/out animations and immediate-hide logic on edge cases.
+  - The button is always visible.
+Hover-based `OnEnter`/auto-hide logic and slide animations were removed.

 - Menu building and updates:
   - `tamer:SetupMenu()` creates `MenuFrame.Buttons` using `BattlePetDailyTamerMenuItemTemplate`.